KonVision/KonVision/README.md

 | [npm](https://www.npmjs.com/)  | `sudo apt-get install npm`  |

 ### Uploading
-After editing all neccessary config files, you can upload the code to your server.
+After editing all necessary config files, you can upload the code to your server.

 You will need to create a directory called ```/var/www/api.YOUR.HOST/``` and place the file structure in it.